home

 Training is mostly on the job and involves building on knowledge, experience and contacts that have already been acquired.

-The MPA/MMF also runs a management development programme.
+The MPA/MMF run a management development programme.
 There are four models, each examining very different aspects of music management.

 Members of MPA can also benefit from specialist seminars, covering areas like royalties, contract law, negotiating, copyright and sampling, global music publishing, broadcast blanket licences and strategic planning.